PyGEM-Community/PyGEM/docs/contributing.md

   - Once all comments are addressed, request a new review from the same reviewer.
 The reviewer should then resolve the comments they are satisfied with.
 - After approving someone else's PR, do not merge it.
 Let the original author of the PR merge it when they are ready, as they might notice necessary last-minute changes.

+(ruff_target)=
 ## Code linting and formatting
 PyGEM uses [ruff](https://docs.astral.sh/ruff/formatter) for linting and formatting, which ensures that the code adheres to a consistent coding style ([Black](https://black.readthedocs.io/en/stable/the_black_code_style/index.html)) and prevents potential errors, stylistic issues, or deviations from coding standards.
 The configuration for Ruff can be found in the `pyproject.toml` file.
+Linting and formatting checks are integrated into the CI pipeline, and any detected issues will cause it to fail.

 To lint the codebase using Ruff, run the following command:
 ```